michelin-starred haggis (jayemsey x the u.k.)

 It's raining now, so we take shelter in The Royal McGregor, a little family-owned pub.
 I order haggis fritters and some steak and ale pie, because you have to try haggis in Scotland.
 I admit I'm absolutely terrified, having only become an adventurous eater a couple of years ago (and since then, the only really unusual foods I've tried have been escargot, frog legs, chicken feet, and pig intestines).

-For those of you that don't know, haggis is a savory pudding made of sheep's heart, liver, and lungs, served in the stomach.
+For those of you that don't know, haggis is a savory pudding made of sheep's heart, liver, and lungs, served wrapped in the lining of the stomach.
 I don't think they do that last part anymore, thank god.
 But it's surprisingly delicious.
 It's seasoned very well, and I guess hundreds of years of eating it have allowed the Scots to perfect their recipe.
 It just tastes like fried meatloaf, with sweet chili sauce on the outside.
 I try not to think too hard about what exactly it is that I'm eating.
 But it's very good.
 I'd recommend it to anyone.

 We go up to Edinburgh Castle, but don't actually go in, as neither of us are too wild about castles.
 The view from the hill is picturesque on its own.

 We're both exhausted, so we go back to the hostel and nap for a bit, and then head out to pub trivia again, this time at Moriarty's Bar, a Sherlock Holmes-themed bar.
 It's cute, with bookshelves painted on the walls and cozy little booths in the corner.

 (Edit: Here's some trivia for you...Edinburgh is San Diego's "sister city."
 Random, yes.
 Coincidence?
 I think not)